Understanding the Who, What, Where, When, & Why of the Writing Readiness Review

 Taking the Writing Readiness Review

-The link for the Writing Readiness Review survey will be sent via email in May.
+The link for the Writing Readiness Review survey will be sent to your UC Merced email (not sure how to access it?
+Visit here).
 When you access the WRR, you will be asked to log on through UC Merced’s single-sign on system, for which you will need your UCM Net ID and password.
 You will also need your student ID number.
 You can access the WRR anywhere you have internet access.
 Again, we strongly recommend using a computer to take the Review.

 The Writing Readiness Review is not an exam, so there is no need to study.
 During the survey, you will reflect on your past experiences with writing, engage with supplemental class materials, and answer open-ended and multiple-choice questions.
 You will also be asked to select a piece of past writing or compose a new one for submission.